livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

 ## Terms

 - Active stake: stake delegated towards an active transcoder, which is a transcoder that is in the active set in the corresponding round.
-- Inactive stake: stake delegated towards an transcoder that is not in the active set.
+- Inactive stake: stake delegated towards a transcoder that is not in the active set.
 - Pending stake: stake state that has been updated in the current round but will only be effective in the next round, including for voting power.
 - Quorum: The minimum percentage of voting power that needs to have casted votes in order for the result to be considered valid.
 The quorum is configured through 2 separate `quorumNumerator` and `quorumDenominator` parameters.
 - Opinionated vote: A vote that is not `Abstain`, thus expressing an opinion about the proposal outcome.